 Wells Fargo offers a variety of secured and unsecured LOCs for businesses.
 Credit limits on unsecured lines go up to $100,000, while real estate secured line limits are capped at $500,000.
 Interest rates on all the Wells Fargo business lines are variable and tied to the Prime Rate.
 Go to the bank's Business Lines of Credit page and click the "How to Apply" button for the option that best fits your needs to learn what information you will need to gather, then apply in person at your local branch.
 You may also call 1-800-225-5935 with any questions.

 HSBC offers business LOCs ranging from $25,000 up to $2 million.
 Your business's track record and performance are key factors in obtaining this loan.
 Qualifying for this loan is based on the track record of your business, it projected performance, and your collateral.
-You will need to apply using a printed application, which you can obtain online.
 Call 877-472-2249 with any questions.

 Key Bank offers a variety of business LOCs, both secured and unsecured.
 However, the bank operates in only 14 states.
 They are: AK, CO, CT, ID, IN, KY, ME, MI, NY, OH, OR, UT, VT, or WA.
 If you are located in one of these states, you can review a comparison of Key's business credit line products online.
 You may also call 888-539-4249 with questions.

 Chase offers a business LOC with limits starting at $10,000.
 This credit line is available only in the following states: AZ, CA, CO, CT, FL, GA, ID, IL, IN, KY, LA, MI, NJ, NV, NY, OH, OK, OR, TX, UT, WA, WI, WV.
 Applications are accepted in person, in branches only.
 Call Chase at 800-242-7338 for more information.